-The Northern Ireland Youth Forum in partnership with Dunlewey Substance Advice Centre aims to reduce the harm caused by alcohol to young people in the Northern Health and Social care Trust area.
+The Northern Ireland Youth Forum in partnership with Dunlewey Substance Advice Centre aims to reduce the harm caused by alcohol to young people in the Northern Health and Social Care Trust area.

 The programme is funded by the BIG Lottery Fund and is part of the Impact on Alcohol Initiative being managed by the NHSCT.
 The BELIEVE in YOUTH programme is a peer education programme which aims to inform young people about the dangers of alcohol in order that they can make informed and healthy decisions about their alcohol use.

 Also if young people drink they should not “Binge Drink” it does more Damage.
-“IF YOU CHOSE TO USE DON’T ABUSE”.
+“IF YOU CHOOSE TO USE DON’T ABUSE”.
 Between now and April 2016 the programme will provide Street Based, Developmental and Community Champions Training across the 10 Council Areas within the NHSCT, starting in the Ballymena area in January 2014, so if you are interested in finding out more, getting involved or suggesting an area where the project might be of benefit please contact Philip Glennon, BIY Coordinator on 07730 870637 or 02890331990.